echwaadams/Home-Finder/README.md

-Home Finder
+ **MeetUp Finder

-Description
+ **Description

-Android application that aids home seekers to search for convinient and affordable homes when relocating.
+Android application that aids individuals to search for nearby groups of interests.

-Author
+**Author

 Adams Echwa

-Setup requirement and installation
+**Setup requirement and installation

-Android Emulator
+- Android Emulator
-Android Device
+- Android Device
-Fork the repository
+- Fork the repository
-Clone the repository into your local machine.
+- Clone the repository into your local machine.
-Open the Android Studio.
+- Open the Android Studio.
-Run the application
+- Run the application

-Known Bugs
+**Known Bugs

 No known bug found.

-Technologies
+**Technologies

 Java

-Support and Contact
+**Support and Contact

 For contributions and issues reach out through adamsechwa18@gmail.com

 License

-MIT @ 2021
+MIT @ 2021 Adams Echwa